-The TPS5428x delivers full current at ambient temperatures up to +85°C if the thermal impedance from the thermal pad to ambient is sufficiently low enough to maintain the junction temperature below the thermal shutdown level.
+The TPS54386-Q1 delivers full current at ambient temperatures up to 85°C if the thermal impedance from the thermal pad maintains the junction temperature below the thermal shutdown level.
 At higher ambient temperatures, the device power dissipation must be reduced to maintain the junction temperature at or below the thermal shutdown level.
-Figure 35 illustrates the power derating for elevated ambient temperature under various airflow conditions.
-Note that these curves assume that the PowerPAD is properly soldered to the recommended thermal pad.
+Figure 33 illustrates the power derating for elevated ambient temperature under various airflow conditions.
+Note that these curves assume that the thermal pad is properly soldered to the recommended board.
 (See the References section for further information.)